 We opened our Embassy in Ethiopia in 1994 when we established our official aid programme.
-Since then, Irish Aid has worked with a variety of partner organisations including government institutions, UN agencies, international research institutions and aid agencies to deliver on our aid objectives.
+Since then, Irish Aid has worked with a variety of partner organisations including government institutions, UN agencies, civil society organisations, international research institutions and aid agencies to deliver on our aid objectives.

-We have set out our objectives in our Ethiopia Country Strategy Paper 2014-2018, which is based on our commitment to reducing poverty for the most vulnerable people and communities in Ethiopia and is in line with the Ethiopian Government’s new development plan, the Growth and Transformation Plan (TGP) 2011-2015.
+We have set out our objectives in our Ethiopia Country Strategy Paper 2014-2018, which is based on our commitment to reducing poverty for the most vulnerable people and communities in Ethiopia and is in line with Ireland’s international development policy and the Ethiopian Government’s new development plan, the Growth and Transformation Plan (TGP) 2011-2015.

 As well as providing assistance through our bilateral aid programme, we support the work of local and international aid agencies and missionary organisations in Ethiopia through our civil society funding schemes.

-The Ethiopian People’s Revolutionary Democratic Front (EPRDF) have been in power since 1974 and, since that time, have embarked on transforming Ethiopia into a more developed, democratic and egalitarian society.
+Two decades have passed since the Ethiopian People’s Revolutionary Democratic Front (EPRDF) took power and embarked on transforming Ethiopia into a more developed, democratic and egalitarian society.
 This task remains a work in progress.

-The Ethiopian Government places a clear emphasis on economic growth, while retaining the strong focus on human development seen in the previous development plan.
-The new plan aims to transform Ethiopia into a middle income country in the next 12 years, eradicating poverty while promoting equality and equity.
+The Ethiopian Government strongly emphasises economic growth, while retaining a very strong commitment and focus on human development and poverty reduction.
+It aims to to transform Ethiopia into a middle income country in the next 12 years, eradicating poverty while promoting equality and equity.

 Ethiopia plays an important role in regional politics, mediating, for instance, between the parties in Sudan and South Sudan.
 It also plays an active role in Somalia both in terms of political dialogue and military support of the African Union Mission in Somalia (AMISOM).
 Relations with Eritrea remain tense.

-Agriculture accounts for 46% of GDP and 85% of total employment.
 In recent years, there have also been increased agricultural exports (coffee, oil seeds, horticulture and khat).
 Overall, agricultural production has increased but sustained growth in agricultural output is not assured.
-Ethiopia is still dependent on commercial food imports and food aid.
+Ethiopia is still dependent on commercial food imports and food assistance.

 Productivity is also constrained by land quality, the size of individual holdings and limited availability of inputs such as seed and fertiliser.
 Some 85% of Ethiopia’s population live in rural areas and the millions who depend on smallholder farming for their livelihoods are vulnerable to erratic seasonal rainfall, soil erosion, insecurity of tenure and high population growth.
 The northern region of Tigray is especially vulnerable to land degradation.
 Inefficiency of domestic markets and inadequate transport infrastructure also hinders distribution.

-The Ethiopian Government recognises that there is a need to addresses gender-related health concerns as these undermine efforts elsewhere to improve child health and nutrition, productivity and economic growth in general.
+The Ethiopian Government recognises that there is a need to addresses gender-related health issues as these undermine efforts elsewhere to improve child health and nutrition, productivity and economic growth in general.